HL7/fhir-ipa/input/pagecontent/fetching.md

 ### Supported Searches by Resource

-As defined in the [IPA Server Capability Statement](CapabilityStatement-ipa-server.html) <span class= "bg-success" markdown= "1">and [IPA Client Capability Statement](CapabilityStatement-ipa-client.html)</span><!-- new-content -->, the following resources can be searched to access patient information.
-Required or recommended combinations of search parameters are separated by a plus sign. <span class= "bg-success" markdown= "1">IPA Clients are expected to support the required search parameters for each IPA resource type they support.</span><!-- new-content -->
+As defined in the [IPA Server Capability Statement](CapabilityStatement-ipa-server.html) and [IPA Client Capability Statement](CapabilityStatement-ipa-client.html), the following resources can be searched to access patient information.
+Required or recommended combinations of search parameters are separated by a plus sign.
+IPA Clients are expected to support the required search parameters for each IPA resource type they support.

 For example, an IPA-compliant server returns all lab results for a single patient with: `Observation?patient=123&category=laboratory` but may not support returning all labs, vital signs, social history, surveys, exams, activities, etc, with: `Observation?patient=123`.